 Here you find a list of our annual events (some are subject to change year-to-year).
 To view all our events, including training classes, please visit our calendar.

-What is it?
-It's typically a 2-3 day springtime event for trucking-related safety professionals such as directors, managers, and even company owners who are interested in learning about new rules and regulations, safety technology, and other safety topics.
-Sessions typically consist of expert speakers, and attendees have plenty of opportunities to network with other industry folks and visit with allied sponsors throughout the event.
-Recipients of annual safety awards are also recognized at the event, typically during a safety awards breakfast.
-The location will vary - recent locations have been Springfield and Salem.
+This event typically takes place over 2-3 days in the springtime and is specifically catered to trucking-related safety professionals (or anyone vested in safety within their organization) such as directors, managers, and even company owners who are interested in learning about new rules and regulations, safety technology, and other safety topics.
+Sessions typically consist of expert speakers during the main session or any breakout training classes.
+Attendees have plenty of opportunities to network with other industry folks throughout the event and visit with allied sponsors to learn about products and services.
+Recipients of annual safety awards and graduates of the NW Fleet Safety Certification Program are also recognized at the event, typically during a safety breakfast and/or dinner.
+The location will vary - recent locations have been the Eugene and Salem areas.

-What is it?
 This 2-3 day fall event is specifically designed for company owners, CEOs, and other leaders within trucking-related organizations.
-Expert speaker topics can range from safety to legislative panels, new technology, regulation, cyber security, management techniques, health and wellness, national trucking updates, and more.
-Attendees will have plenty of opportunities to network with other members and allied sponsors during the event.
+Expert speaker topics can range from safety to legislative panels, new technology, regulation, cyber and other workplace security, management techniques, health and wellness, national trucking updates, the state of OTA, trucking image/publicity, and more.
+Attendees will have plenty of opportunities to network with other members throughout the event and visit the allied sponsors product and service showcase.
 There is typically an awards banquet where Carrier and Allied Member of the Year and Image Awards (new) are presented.
 The location is typically at larger venues in Oregon such as Eagle Crest Resort, Salishan Spa & Golf Resort, Sunriver Resort, etc., and may vary.

 - Learn something new - we know our techs are some of the best in the business, but there’s always room for improvement.
 Familiarize yourself with every piece of equipment and discover how to tackle unusual issues.
 Plus, technology is always advancing – be ready!